terramate-io/terramate/docs/terraform-generation.md

 Since the `stacks/stack-1` configuration is overriding the previous definition at `stacks`.
-Any other stack under `stacks` would remain with the configuration defined on the parent dir `stacks`.
+Any other stack under `stacks` would remain with the configuration defined in the parent dir `stacks`.

 The overriding is total, there is no merging involved on the blocks inside `export_as_terraform`, so if a parent directory defines a